 The rod is accessible under the truss rod cover in the headstock, just behind the nut.

-Our Roanoke model is stained in a natural walnut to enhance the color and grain of the wood.
+Our Lancaster model is stained in a natural walnut to enhance the color and grain of the wood.

 All Huber banjos are finished with multiple layers of nitrocellulose lacquer, hand sanded between coats for a smooth appearance.
 They are then buffed to a high gloss with careful attention to detail at every step in the finishing.

 The Lancaster features beautiful polished nickel plated metal.